cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

     PS18SignatureScheme scheme;
     PlainText plainText;
-    Signature signature;
-    VerificationKey verificationKey;
+    Representation signatureRepr;
+    Representation verifyKeyRepr;

-    // The setup method that creates the signature and verificationKey used by the verify benchmark
+    // The setup method that creates the signature and verification key
+    //  used by the verify benchmark
 	@Setup(Level.Iteration)
 	public void setup() {
         PSPublicParameters pp = new PSPublicParameters(new MclBilinearGroup());